SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/app-architecture.md

 Container Type is a property stamped on every Container instance.
 Each Container Type is owned by one Application; and each Application can own only one Container Type.
 To learn more about Container Types, see [Container Type](./containertypes.md)

+Add a use case using Contoso, Fabrikam and change the diagram to reflect that

 ![SharePoint Embedded Flow](../../images/apparc-1.png)

 All content is stored in the Consuming Tenant...